Auditable Unit-Aware Thresholds in Symbolic Regression via Logistic-Gated Operators: Results

-A key design goal of the LGO family is to {express thresholded behavior with as few gates as needed}.
-We therefore quantify parsimony on the top-\(100\) scored models per dataset (ranked by the experiment’s objective) along two complementary angles: the fraction of models that contain at least one LGO gate (gate usage \%), and the median number of gates per model (zeros included).
-Together these measures indicate both {how often} the search relies on a gating mechanism and {how many} gates it ultimately keeps.
+A core design goal of the LGO family is to {express thresholded behavior with as few gates as needed}.
+We therefore quantify parsimony on the top‑100 scored models per dataset (ranked by each experiment’s objective) along two axes: the fraction of models that contain at least one LGO gate (gate usage \%), and the median number of gates per model (zeros included).
+Figure~\ref{fig:gating-usage} and Table~\ref{tab:gating} summarize these measures.

-Figure~\ref{fig:gating-usage} summarizes these measures across datasets and variants.
-Consistent with our interpretability hypothesis, LGO\textsubscript{hard} retains a high usage rate where thresholding is truly beneficial (e.g., ICU risk, NHANES metabolic) but {prunes gates entirely} when the signal does not support them (e.g., in a subset of Cleveland models).
-When gates are used, LGO\textsubscript{hard} typically realizes {fewer gates per model} than LGO\textsubscript{soft}, yielding a sparser switching structure without sacrificing the ability to form crisp, auditable rules.
-This pattern aligns with our threshold audit (previous subsection): on ICU, gates for {Lactate (mmol/L)} and {MAP (mmHg)} tightly match clinical anchors (green), while {Respiratory rate (min$^{-1}$)} lands in the yellow band ($27$ vs. $24$, $\Delta 12\%$), indicating a more sensitive monitor setting rather than a diagnostic cutoff.

-Hard gates indeed discover sparser switching structure (Table~\ref{tab:gating}): across datasets the median number of gates is consistently lower for LGO\textsubscript{hard} than for LGO\textsubscript{soft} (e.g., ICU: \(4.0\) vs.\ \(10.0\); NHANES: \(5.0\) vs.\ \(12.5\)).
-Combined with the threshold-alignment analysis, these results indicate that LGO\textsubscript{hard} uses gates {selectively} and {economically} --- enough to capture clinically/physically meaningful cut-points, yet few enough to keep models compact and auditable.

-Beyond raw gate counts, the accuracy--complexity trade-off is further illustrated by Pareto fronts (CV loss vs.\ symbolic complexity).
-LGO variants occupy favorable regions on ICU and NHANES (lower or comparable CV loss at reduced complexity), consistent with the gate-usage analysis; full fronts for all datasets are provided in Figure~S1.
+Across all six datasets, LGO\textsubscript{soft} {uses gates almost everywhere} (100\% gate usage; median 11--24 gates per model), whereas LGO\textsubscript{hard} is notably more economical.
+On the three health datasets, LGO\textsubscript{hard} keeps gate usage at 100\% where thresholding is beneficial (ICU, eICU, NHANES) but with many fewer gates: medians of 2.0 (ICU), 4.5 (eICU), and 5.0 (NHANES), compared to 11.0, 22.0, and 14.0 gates for LGO\textsubscript{soft}.
+On CTG, Cleveland, and Hydraulic, hard gating is used more selectively: a median of 1 gate on CTG, 0 on a large subset of Cleveland models, and $\approx 5.5$ on Hydraulic.
+These patterns align with the threshold audit: where domain knowledge suggests sharp regimes (e.g., hypotension, hypoxemia, obesity), LGO\textsubscript{hard} expresses them via a small number of discrete gates with auditable cut‑points; when the signal is smoother or anchors are ambiguous, gates are pruned or repurposed as extreme‑risk flags.
+Detailed single-feature case studies for selected gates appear in the Discussion.

+To isolate the contribution of gating on accuracy, we compare three operator sets within the same engine: \texttt{base} (no gates), LGO\textsubscript{soft}, and LGO\textsubscript{hard}.
+Table~\ref{tab:ablation_lgo} reports median $R^2$ (interquartile range) over ten seeds for four regression datasets.